 He starts his workout with a milelong walk around the track, hits the weight machines for 30 minutes and does lunges holding 15-pound hand weights.
 He also kickboxes for 10 minutes and knocks out some chin-ups.
 “I did 21 chin-ups the last time I worked out, and I felt so good that five minutes later I did another 21,” he says.
 In the afternoons, he walks a mile at the mall with his wife, Ardie, also 82.

 Ardie has type 2 diabetes and was never as active as Jim.
 Nevertheless, she began working with a personal trainer six months ago.
 Now she circuit trains for 30 minutes, three times a week.
 The payoff, she says, is that she feels better and has more energy during her walks at the mall — and she’s dropped 5 pounds.
-(For more on going strong later in life, see “Ageless Vitality” in the July/August 2006 archives, and “Power Aging” in the July/August 2004 archives.)
+(For more on going strong later in life, see “Ageless Vitality” and “Power Aging”.)

 Support Your Stamina